AhilanPonnusamy/LLM-and-AppModernization/README.md

      streamlit run app.py
 ```
 >[!NOTE]
 >During startup, you may face random errors sometime about llm not loaded or broken chain etc. Restart the app in such case which will fix the problem.
+You may also light theme for UI, you can change in under setting in the top right corner.

 ![App UI](./images/LLMUI.jpg)